H4tch/hugo-plus/README.md

 # Todo
+* Test that this theme works with a blank Hugo project.
 * More diverse layouts for Project, Homepage, Streams etc.
 * Breadcrumbs
 	* Use Hugo's menu system or use .Site.Data